CSE237SP2022/project-easymeal/README.md

 Iteration 2 Update:

-User stories that were completed this section include a functional sample menu that covers the name, price, calories, and unit amount of the particular dish that remains in stock.
-Tip and tax functionality was added, along with printed menu options.
-A user can now add items to a cart.
+User stories that were completed this section include a functional sample menu that covers the name, price, calories, and unit amount of the particular dish that remains in stock,  along with printed menu options and completion of test cases.
+A user can now add items to a cart and add different quantities of items to the cart.
 Lastly a shell script was created to assist with running the program and minor code reformatting was completed.

-In the next iteration, we are planning to allow the user to add different quantities of items to the cart, remove an item from the cart, and get the total number of calories of all the items inside the cart.
-We will finalize the main method to allow a user to submit an order.
+In the next iteration, we are planning to add tip and tax functionality to the main method after order is finalized, remove items from the cart, and get the total number of calories of all the items inside the cart.
+We will finalize the main method to allow a user to submit an order, add tip, and then be prompted to enter name and credit card information to complete the order.

 To run the code, open command prompt and cd to project directory, then type: bash ./menu.sh